tokarczykbl/ticketmater_artist_genre_analysis/README.md

 ### UNC Data Analytics Project 3: Gig Guide: An Interactive Visualization Tool for your Summer Concert Schedule

+### Summary

+## Ethical Considerations

+In gathering data for this project, Ticketmaster served as the sole source.
+Within the concert industry, debates about rising ticket prices and corporate monopolization exists.
+By relying solely on Ticketmaster, the website may unintentionally exclude certain independent venues that opt not to collaborate with Ticketmaster and its affiliates.
+This omission could impact smaller businesses, as their events may not be showcased on the platform, potentially limiting their visibility and audience reach.
+Moreover, the focus on Ticketmaster's listings may inadvertently cater more to mainstream acts and larger venues, potentially excluding audiences that prefer independent or niche performances.
+This limitation in scope may inadvertently marginalize certain segments of the concert-going community.

 ### Files Included